 This cardboard roll Christmas candle craft is fun and easy for kids to make.
 Using paper towel rolls for the candles and tissue paper for the flames, your child can create a festive display for a holiday mantel or your Christmas dinner table.

-Aren’t they pretty?
 One of the daycare parents saw the candles all lined up at pick-up time, and commented on how real they look.
-I was thinking the same thing!
+I’d been thinking the same thing!
 Who knew the humble paper towel roll could look so good?!

-Originally, I’d thought we’d just paint the orange flames of the candles, but there was a stack of tissue paper sitting nearby when we were crafting, and it occurred to me that we could make a 3-dimensional flame if we used some orange tissue paper.
+Originally, I’d thought we would paint the orange flames of the candles, but I had some tissue paper sitting near the craft table, and it occurred to me that we could make a 3-dimensional flame out of the orange tissue paper.

-I’m so happy we gave that a try because I love the way the flames puff out from the tops of the candles.
+I’m happy we tried that; it worked great.
+I love the way the flames puff out from the tops of the candles.

 Let me show you how we made our candles start-to-finish.
 It’s so easy!
 You totally have to make these with the kids this Christmas season.